 Field Trip to the Next Grade

-Take your first graders on a field trip -- to the second grade!
-Arrange with a teacher from the next grade to have your students spend some time in her classroom.
+Take your first graders on a field trip—to the second grade!
+Arrange with a teacher from the next grade to have your students spend some time in his or her classroom.
 While visiting the next grade, kids can participate in an activity and ask questions of the older students about what to expect in the next school year.

 06 of 08